Thanksgiving Treats for Rabbits and Guinea Pigs

 Guinea pigs follow a diet that resembles a rabbit’s, except that they need more vitamin C as they cannot manufacture their own.
 The same foods that you reserve for your rabbit can be safely offered to your guinea pig, but some additional considerations for cavies are: small amounts of orange or orange peel, bell peppers (yellow, red, or orange are best), broccoli, apple slices, and berries.

-Keep a cavy-cup handy in the kitchen during holiday baking and meal-prep.
-Guinea pigs need no more than ½ cup of fruits and vegetables per day in addition to their regular diet.
+Keep a cavy cup handy in the kitchen during holiday baking and meal prep.
 If possible, refrigerate excess scraps to offer at a later date if your cup “runneth over!”

 Holiday hazards

-If your rabbit or guinea pig happens to sneak a taste of something they shouldn’t, identify what it was and how much they ingested and call your veterinarian.
-The holidays are the most common time of the year for pets (large and small!) to get into something they shouldn’t, so take precautions to ensure your bunny or cavy aren’t able to sneak a bite.
-Make sure your rabbit or guinea pig is safe in their hutch or run, or set up a rabbit or guinea pig playpen to keep your furry family members out of the kitchen and away from falling foods and cooking utensils!
+If your rabbit or guinea pig happens to sneak a taste of something they shouldn’t, identify what it was and how much they ingested and call your vet.
+Christmas is the most common time of the year for pets (large and small) to get into something they shouldn’t, so take precautions to ensure your bunny or cavy aren’t able to sneak a bite.
+Make sure your rabbit or guinea pig is safe in their hutch or run, or set up a rabbit or guinea pig playpen to keep your furry family members out of the kitchen and away from falling foods and cooking utensils.

 Special occasion treats and year-round feeding